jrussellrivers/Ment/README.md

 **Contributions:** Oversaw creative layout design of webpages.
 Designed the Login page, Register, and all Profile pages of the site.
 Worked heavily with Bulma.io to implement responsive design into all of our pages.
 Designed the top navbar with hamburger menu to be able to acess different portions of the site.

 ### Jordan Rivers: https://github.com/jrussellrivers
-**Primary team role:** Front-End markup and styling, concepting and Javascript Function writer
+**Primary team role:** Front-End markup and styling, concepting and JavaScript Function writer

 **Contributions:** Wrote the code to send chat messages between users and also set up user connections with one another.
 Added the bottom chat bar functionality to be able to access the chat rooms that you are a part of as well as being able to see what users are logged into the site.
 Worked heavily with Express routing and storing/accessing content from the database.